Kometa-Team/Kometa/docs/defaults/both/based.md

 # Based On...
 Collections

-The `based` Default Metadata File is used to create collections with items that are based on or inspired by various media outlets (such as Books or Video Games).
+The `based` Default Collection File is used to create collections with items that are based on or inspired by various media outlets (such as Books or Video Games).

 ![](../images/based.png)